LarryLing/CS376-Freestyle-II-Game/DEVLOG.md

 - `Elder Gun` extends `IRangedWeapon`

 ## 11/16/2024 - Game Setup
-- Create Game Sprites
+- Created Game Sprites
     - Player Sprite
     - 3 Zombie Sprites
     - 5 Weapon Sprites
     - 4 Upgrade Sprites
     - 2 ObstacleSprites

 - Setup Game Object hierarchies and initialize Components

-- The interface `IZombie` is been removed in favor of the `Zombie` class.
+- The interface `IZombie` has been removed in favor of the `Zombie` class.
 Each zombie type will have use the `Zombie` class to initialize its traits.

 - The interfaces `IRangedWeapon` and `IMeleeWeapon` will be removed in favor of `RangedWeapon` and `MeleeWeapon` classes.